 Take time to relax, renew and rejuvenate yourself…

 April marks Stress Awareness Month, stress happens to the best of us, at times it can be unavoidable and at times unbearable.
-Not only does stress affect your mind, it goes down to the cellular level, causing headaches, stomach issues, depression and can even cause serious conditions like stroke and heart disease.
+Not only does stress affect your mind, but it also goes down to the cellular level, causing headaches, stomach issues, depression and can even cause serious conditions like stroke and heart disease.
 Understanding the connections can help you better manage your stress levels and improve your health and well-being.

 Fight Or Flight

 The sympathetic stress response is a ‘mechanism’ of sorts already hard wired in our bodies, in the nervous system.
 This response gives us quick reflexes, when in imminent danger, for example swerving to avoid an accident.

 When a threat is imminent ‘stress hormones rush into your bloodstream, which increases heart rate, blood pressure, and glucose levels.
 Some hormones suppress functions like digestion and your immune system, which is why people who suffer from chronic stress leave themselves more vulnerable to illness.